goesjoomla/DesignForJoomla.com/README.md

-D4J Aqueous template for Joomla!
+D4J Artica template for Joomla!
 1.0 series
 ===========================================

 Install Git client by following the guide at the URL below: